theolivenbaum/resin/README.md

 	title:the~ title:good~ title:bad~ title:ugly~ title:and~

-When Resin is subjected to a fuzzy, prefix or range query it expands the query to include all terms that exists in the corpus and that lives within the boundaries as specified by the prefix, fuzzy or range operators (`* ~ < >`).
+When Resin is subjected to a fuzzy, prefix or range query it expands it to include all terms that exists in the corpus and that lives within the boundaries as specified by the prefix, fuzzy or range operators (`* ~ < >`).

 E.g.